|Benjamin A. Botkin Prize|

 The review criteria are:

-The next deadline for nominations is September 1, 2013.
-Please direct nominations, as well as your questions, to Botkin Prize Committee Chair Nancy Groce of the American Folklife Center at the Library of Congress (email@example.com; 202/707-1744).
+The next deadline for nominations is September 1, 2017.
+Please direct nominations, as well as your questions, to Botkin Prize Committee Chair Roby Cogswell at email@example.com.

 Nominations should include a letter of nomination; a one- or two-page biography or resume of the nominee; three to five letters of support from a broad range of people, including community members who have benefited from the nominee's work and people from outside the folklore field in addition to colleagues.
 Letters should specifically address the review criteria listed above and should explain how the nominee has taken folklore to a broad public audience.